Campfires, Coleman stoves, grills and gas stoves…Does this sound like a fire safety officer’s nightmare?

 There are ways to cook safely in and around the RV.
 Here are five tips for whipping up delicious meals while staying safe.

-The one exception to this rule is a grill that has been especially designed to use indoors — like an electric countertop grill.
+The one exception to this rule is a grill that has been specially designed to use indoors — like an electric countertop grill.

 #2.
 Aftermarket Appliances